ajourneythroughdatascience/deep-dives/computer-science/type-classes-in-scala/type-classes-in-scala.md

 )
 ```

 This sounds fairly reasonable.
-So, what we need to worry about is how are we destructuring these possibilities, and how are we letting the compiler know which possibility to expect?
+So, we need to worry about how we are destructuring these possibilities, and how are we letting the compiler know which possibility to expect.

-Well, we can start with a type class for starters:
+Well, we can start with a type class as a first step:

 ##### **Code**
 ```Scala